-Judith Anna Jamison is among the most influential African American dance figures of the late 20th Century.
+Judith Ann Jamison is among the most influential African American dance figures of the late 20th century.
 She began her dance career at the age of ten and served as the Artistic Director at the Alvin Ailey American Dance Theater from 1989 to 2011.
 Her efforts in the dance industry also opened the doors to many young aspiring women and African Americans.

 Jamison was born May 10, 1943 in Philadelphia, Pennsylvania where she attended Germantown High School.
 At the age of 21 she was discovered by noted choreographer Agnes de Mille in 1964 and recruited to the American Ballet Theatre in New York.
 Her American Ballet debut was “The Four Marys” later that year.
 Jamison then became a member of the Alvin Ailey American Dance Theater and Ailey’s protégé where she held leading roles to many of his productions.
 Jameson danced for the Alvin Ailey American Dance Theater until 1979.

 In 1988 Jameson started her own company, The Jamison Project, which appeared on PBS.
 Through this project, she produced Judith Jamison: The Dancemaker which aired nationally the same year.

 In 1989 Jamison became the Artistic Director for the Alvin Ailey American Dance Theater after Ailey’s death.
 Under her direction and choreographing, the company produced such major works as Echo, Far from Home, and Sweet Release.
 To date she has produced under her leadership: 38 world premieres, 32 new productions, 20 company premieres, and choreographed 10 World Premieres.
 She also was critical in establishing the company’s permanent home in 2004 with the construction of the 77,000 square foot Joan Weill Center for Dance in New York City.